pdkovacs/wsproxy/README.md

 * `POST /ws/disconnected`

-  notifies of connections lost by the gateway on a best-effort basis
+  notifies of connections lost by the proxy on a best-effort basis

 * `POST /ws/message`

-  The gateway service relays to this end-point messages it receives from clients
+  The proxy service relays to this end-point messages it receives from clients